5 Best Day Trips To Travel By Train From Paris

 On three sides are quays with broad promenades enclosed mostly 18th-century former warehouses.

-The industry has long moved to the modern docks to the docks to the north, and most of the boats in the old port are for pleasure.
+The industry has long moved from the modern docks to the docks to the north, and most of the boats in the old port are for pleasure.

 But at the innermost Quai des Belges, the latest catch is still brought ashore to be sold at the fish market by the water every morning.